 Babywearing allows breastfeeding on the move so that busy mothers can nurture their babies with the best nutrition, yet continue their active lifestyles.

 Babywearing is convenient.
 Breastfeeding while babywearing makes life easier for the mother of a marathon nurser, such as a baby who is going through a growth spurt.
 Breastfeeding while babywearing allows mother to be on the go and get things done around the house while meeting her infant’s breastfeeding needs.
 It’s convenient outside the house, too.
 If you are shopping with the baby and need to feed in public, private breastfeeding is very easy while wearing baby.
 Because baby feels comfortable in the sling, he is content feeding there, even in a public place.
 Martha has spent many hours of babywearing and breastfeeding in the checkout line at the grocery store.
 Breastfeeding in the sling is especially convenient in restaurants and places where being a baby may not always be socially acceptable.
 Patrons in a restaurant would much prefer a discreetly breastfeeding baby to an annoying, screaming baby.
 Additionally, babies who are worn in public places tend to fuss less and are therefore more welcome—especially in a society that traditionally has not welcomed babies everywhere.
-For a convenient nursing cover, check out Balboa Baby.
+Today’s nursing covers are not only convenient, but can be quite fashionable as well.

 Babywearing organizes problem suckers .
 Some babies breastfeed better on the move, especially those problem suckers who need movement to organize their sucking.
 Tense babies (those with a suck problem called tonic bites) and back-archers often breastfeed much better in the sling because of the organizing effect babywearing has on their entire physiology.
 As the baby’s whole body relaxes, so do the suck muscles.
 For babies who suck better on the move, first position baby in the sling in order to achieve proper latch-on, and then quickly begin walking.